DN6/diffusers-video-experiments/README.md

 This repo is a collection of scripts to experiment with generating videos using [Diffusers](https://github.com/huggingface/diffusers/tree/main)

+Currently it only has scripts for hybrid video generation, but more scripts will be added in the future.

 ## Hybrid Video

 This is a simple implementation of [Deforum](https://deforum.github.io/)'s hybrid video feature.